-If you are unemployed or work but are on a low income, you may be entitled to Housing or Council Tax Benefits to help with your payments.
+If you are unemployed or work but are on a low income, you may be entitled to Housing Benefit and/or Council Tax Support.

 The Welfare Reform Act 2012 will change most benefits that you can claim.
 Click here to find out more.

-How do I know if I can get Housing or Council Tax Benefit?
+How do I know if I can get Housing Benefit or Council Tax Support?

-If you're not sure whether you qualify for Housing or Council Tax Benefit our benefits calculator will help you.
+If you're not sure whether you qualify for Housing Benefit or Council Tax Support our online calculator will help you.
 Answer a few simple questions and it will tell you whether you're entitled to benefit and roughly how much you might get.
 Please click here to view the benefits calculator.

-How do I claim Housing or Council Tax Benefit/Council Tax Support?
+How do I claim Housing Benefit and/or Council Tax Support?

 You can only apply on an application form.
 You can get a form in the following ways: